 Prior to training, many delegates reported lacking confidence in dealing with FGM, and the areas of concern shared high levels of similarity for both primary and secondary staff.
-The issue that caused greatest concern, for primary staff, was talking about FGM in the classroom, with 56% of primary school delegates feeling 'not at all confident' in this.
-This was less of an issue for secondary school delegates, 38% of whom felt only 'somewhat confident' or 'not at all confident', though still represents a significant concern for over a third of delegates.
-This is an area which has also caused most concern in our findings from previous schools training evaluation work.
+The issue that caused greatest concern, for primary staff was talking about FGM in the classroom, with over 64% of primary school delegates feeling 'not at all confident' in this.
+This was less of an issue for secondary school delegates, 46% of whom did not feel confident, though still represents a significant concern.
+Recognising warning signs that FGM is being planned was also an area of concern with 48% of primary and 47% of secondary staff stating that they were not confident about this.
+These are the two areas which have also caused most concern in our findings from previous schools training evaluation work.
+Secondary school staff also indicated that recognising when FGM had happened was a concern, with 47% not being at all confident about this.

-11 See Appendix 5
+10 See Appendix 5

-12 In answer to a question about their confidence levels in "Responding to concerns that FGM/forced marriage is being planned or has happened".
+11 In answer to a question about their confidence levels in "Responding to concerns that FGM/forced marriage is being planned or has happened".